 An easy way to tell which products are energy efficient is by spotting the blue ENERGY STAR® label on the product’s package.
 Products earn ENERGY STAR certification upon meeting certain efficiency requirements laid out by the EPA.

 Did you know, for a typical home, replacing single-pane windows with ENERGY STAR-certified windows can save you $101-$538 a year on energy bills according to ENERGY STAR?
-It’s true – and according to energystar.gov, they may
+It’s true – and according to energystar.gov, they can

 reduce your carbon footprint by an average of 12 percent nationwide, compared to non-certified products.